csantanapr/openshift-bootcamp/Labs/Lab-Extra01-Deploying-OpenShift/creating-openshift-installation.md

 This will output two new files, `ocp_rsa` and `ocp_rsa.pub`.

 Create the below example `install-config.yaml` used in a cluster deployed to VMWare infrastructure using vSphere integration capabilities.
+Note that you'll need to copy the contents of your new `ocp_rsa.pub` into the `sshKey: 'SSH_PUBLIC_KEY'` section of this file.

 ```
 cat <<EOF > install-config.yaml
 apiVersion: v1